harleivicente/djangoapi/README.md

 # django-api

-Simple Django API with JWT token
+Simple example of Django API with JWT security

 ## Dependencies
 Python 3 and pip